danielBingham/peerreview/documentation/planning/authentication.md

 **Errors**:

+- Returns `400` and `missing-email` error if email isn't provided.
+- Returns `400` and `missing-password` error if password isn't provided.
-- Returns `403` and `authentication-failed` if authentication failed.
+- Returns `403` and `authentication-failed` error if authentication failed.
 - Returns `500` and `unknown-error` on server error.